wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------
 (Jul.
-2025) Our paper on sharp anonymous multisignatures was accepted at AFT 2025.
+2025) Our paper on sharp anonymous multisignatures, co-authored with [Xiangyu](https://xiangyuliu-yahoo.github.io/) and Vassilis, was accepted at AFT 2025.

 (Jul.
 2025) I am visiting Ruhr-University of Bochum for a month, hosted by [Ashwin Jha](https://ashwin-jha.github.io/) and Gregor Leander.

-(May.
-2025) Now I am an assistant professor at DGIST. :)
+(May 2025) I became an assistant professor at DGIST and started running the Cryptology and Information Security Lab.

 (Apr.
-2025) Our paper on designing new AEADs dedicated to short input lengths was accepted at TCHES2025(3)/CHES2025!
+2025) Our paper on designing new AEADs dedicated to short input lengths was accepted at TCHES2025(3)/CHES2025.

 (Aug.
-2024) Our paper on tight security of nonce-misuse resistant MACs with KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home) was accepted at ASIACRYPT 2024.
+2024) Our paper on the tight security of nonce-misuse resistant MACs with KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home) was accepted at ASIACRYPT 2024.